LeaRostoker/Kyudai-project-Lea/README.md

 cmake .. -D_APPLE_=TRUE -G"Xcode" <br>
 make <br>

-You can create a new folder and place all the meshes obtained from the Blender export.
+At the root of the folder "SDF - Rays", create a new folder named You can create a new folder and place all the meshes obtained from the Blender export.
 Don't forget to change the paths in src_gpu > main.cpp :

 <img src="ReadMe/sdf-path.PNG"